smartiniOnGitHub/fastify-nats-client/README.md

 - `natsOptions`, general connetion options for the NATS Server, see [Changed configuration properties - NATS.js](https://github.com/nats-io/nats.js/blob/main/migration.md#changed-configuration-properties) while others are only used inside the plugin, to configure its behavior, like:
+- `drainOnClose`, flag (by default false) to enable the drain of last data from the NATS connection when the plugin has to close
-- `disableDefaultNATSServer`, flag (by default false) to disable connections to default NATS Server (so if a NATS server is not specified, an Error will be raised);
+- `enableDefaultNATSServer`, flag (by default false) to enable connections to public NATS Demo Server (so if a NATS server is not specified and this flag is disabled an Error will be raised), useful for a fast start on tests and examples;
-  could be useful to avoid connections to that (external and public) server, for example by plugin configuration mistake
+  default setting is to avoid connections to that (external and public) server, for example by plugin configuration mistake

 all plugin options are optional and have a default value set in the plugin.